ArielAmzallag/character-creator/README.md

 Users can sign in and register to gain access to the feed.
 You can identify using your email or with your Google account.

-Registered user can 'like' a public character, showing their appreciation of them.
+Registered user can 'like' a public character, showing their appreciation of them. test

 Uses Vue, Javascript, PHP, Firebase,